| Title: | A Framework for Building HTTP API |

 See options("RestRserve.runtime.asserts")

-Logger object which records events during request processing.
+loggerLogger object which records events during request processing.

 Alternatively user can use loggers from lgr package as a drop-in

-methods and loggers created by lgr
+replacement - Logger methods and loggers created by lgr share

 function signatures.

-Default response body content type.
+content_typeDefault response body content type.

-Class which raises HTTP errors.
+HTTPErrorClass which raises HTTP errors.

 Global HTTPError is used by default.
 In theory user can replace it with

-his own class (see RestRserve:::HTTPErrorFactory
+his own class (see RestRserve:::HTTPErrorFactory).
+However we believe

 in the majority of the cases using HTTPError will be enough.

-Prints all the registered routes with allowed methods.
+endpointsPrints all the registered routes with allowed methods.

 new()